Van Nuys station: History

 The station originally had a single side platform serving the southern track of the two-track Ventura Subdivision.
-(A third track to the north is part of the Union Pacific Railroad Gemco Yard.
+A third track to the north is part of the Union Pacific Railroad Gemco Yard.
 In January 2018, Metrolink began construction of an island platform — which serves both main tracks — and a pedestrian underpass.
 Original plans called for a second side platform instead, but the island platform design had fewer impacts.
 The project was originally to be completed in late 2019, but was not officially finished until January 2020.

 Future

 Van Nuys is expected to be expanded in the coming years to provide more connectivity through the Valley and the rest of Los Angeles County.

-The Los Angeles County Metropolitan Transportation Authority East San Fernando Light Rail Transit Project line runs adjacent to the station and the agency is planning a stop near Keswick Street to provide an interchange between systems.
-A new island platform in the median of Van Nuys Boulevard is expected to open for service in 2028.
+The Los Angeles Metro East San Fernando Valley Light Rail Transit Project line runs adjacent to the station and the agency is planning a stop near Keswick Street to provide an interchange between systems.
+A new island platform in the median of Van Nuys Boulevard is expected to open for service in 2031.
 That line's maintenance and storage facility is additionally planned to be located nearby.

-This is the northernmost station of the further planned Sepulveda Pass Transit Corridor. new subway or aerial platforms are planned to be built at Van Nuys for the service.
+This is the northernmost station of the further planned Sepulveda Transit Corridor.